selinajcheng/Research/progress.md

     - [ ] Select 3 pairs with increasing and varied difficult (easy, medium, hard)
     - [ ] 3 pairs with dynamic thinking
     - [ ] 3 pairs without dynamic thinking (and with max budget)
-- [ ] Test omitting the sentence that makes the
+- [ ] Test omitting the sentence that makes it clear that the first-person POVs can overlap, and therefore, the same numbers represent the same location and unique numbers represent different locations
 - [ ] Edit the script to test with 12 images
 - [ ] Test 5 of the hardest cases with Gemini-2.5 Pro